 The Sensorial material in our Casa Program introduces the child to Geometry.
 The Pink Tower, Broad Stair, Red Rods, and other such materials offer the child an opportunity to explore Geometry sensorially.
 Along with this work, the geometric terms are given to the child through language enrichment.

 The Elementary child continues their geometry study by first learning about the History of Geometry.
 This sparks their interest and gives them an appreciation of the subject.
 The children are introduced to the works of Thales, Pythagoras, and Euclid.
-From this point the student works with the Elementary and Middle School material which encourages the child to develop his own understanding of the concepts, rather than presenting formal rules.
+From this point the student works with Montessori materials which encourages the child to develop his own understanding of the concepts, rather than presenting formal rules.
 For example, the child uses the Box of Cubes to build various prisms and explores the relationship between the length, width, and height (volume).

 Music is a daily part of our Private School Program.